Rocco-Gossmann/GoWas/README.md

 # GoWas - a (GO) + (W)eb(as)sembly Engine

-A Go and WASM based Engine.
+A Go and WASM-based Engine.
 It is heavily inspired by Engines like Pico-8 and the OneLoneCoders PixelGameEngine (https://github.com/OneLoneCoder/olcPixelGameEngine)